 Weddings can bring out the best—and the worst—in people.
-There are some people who simply mean to be helpful, but can be a little too helpful—and no, we're not talking about mothers of the bride or groom.
+There are some people who simply mean to be helpful, but can be a little too helpful—and no, we're not talking about the couple's mothers.
 Rather, there are three other family members who may be potentially troublesome.

-Your man's sister can be your best ally—or your worst nightmare according to April Masini, relationship expert and columnist at AskApril.com.
-Like your mother-in-law, she's known your fiancé longer than you have and will always be a part of his life.
+Your fiance's sister can be your best ally—or your worst nightmare according to April Masini, a relationship expert, and columnist at AskApril.com.
+Like your mother-in-law, she's known your fiancé longer than you have and will always be a part of their life.
 "She's here to stay," says Masini, "and if she chooses to leverage her power, you will have a worthy challenge in front of you!
 My advice is to diffuse any problems you may have with her.
 If the fight is about details, let it go.
 Let her win.
-Keep the big picture in mind, that is, you're marrying the man of your dreams."
-Alisa Ruby Bash, Licensed Marriage and Family Therapist with a private practice in Beverly Hills suggests talking to your fiancé and asking him to intervene if he feels comfortable doing so.
+Keep the big picture in mind."

 No matter who you are dealing with, remember that you will have to compromise some, says Bash.
 Look at each demand, she advises, then decide whether you can live with it or if it will ruin your day.
-Realize that it's ultimately about you and your husband-to-be—not everyone else.
+Realize that it's ultimately about you and your spouse-to-be—not everyone else.